 Indigenous biodiversity means the variety of native plant and animal life naturally occurring in any particular area.
 Nationally, our native biodiversity is declining.
 While we have large areas of regenerating indigenous habitat in Lower Hutt, they contain some rare and endangered species and very little is left of some types of habitat such as wetlands.
 Many of these areas are on public land, but some are on private property.

 Council acknowledges landowners and community groups are doing some impressive work protecting and enhancing biodiversity across the city.
 However, council must implement policies on protecting indigenous biodiversity in accordance with the RMA and Wellington Regional Policy Statement.
-A National Policy Statement for Indigenous Biodiversity, expected later in 2021, is likely to require councils to identify and protect Significant Natural Areas (SNAs) through their district plans.
+A National Policy Statement for Indigenous Biodiversity, expected around mid 2022, is likely to require councils to identify and protect Significant Natural Areas (SNAs) through their district plans.
 We will be getting in touch with landowners of potential SNAs as part of the District Plan review process, at this stage around late 2023 to early 2024.

 We want to work with our communities and landowners through the review process to identify, protect and enhance significant areas of native vegetation and habitats.
 We also want to understand how we can further support the work landowners are already doing to protect indigenous biodiversity, while carrying out statutory requirements, and providing for social and economic wellbeing.

 Natural features and landscape